Dwarf (Dungeons & Dragons): In campaign settings

 On Athas, the planet of the Dark Sun campaign setting, dwarves stand less than 5' tall and weigh nearly 200 lbs.
 Each dwarf pursues a singular obsession, called a focus, that requires at least a week to complete.
 Athasian dwarves do not live underground, but some communities focus on unearthing long-lost dwarven strongholds.
 Physically, the dwarves of Athas are unique among their kind, having no hair at all.
 Athasian dwarves can breed with humans to produce muls, who are sterile offspring that share the strength and resiliency of dwarves with the size of humans.

 In the Dragonlance setting, the dwarves are divided into three distinct groups, which are sub-divided into clans.
 Hill dwarves consist of a single clan called the Neidar.
 They are very similar to the mountain dwarves but are slightly more forthcoming towards other races and cultures.
 Flint Fireforge, one of the Heroes of the Lance, is a Neidar.
 Mountain dwarves consist of several clans, two of these being the Hylar and the Daewar clans.
 Gully dwarves, or Aghar ("the Anguished") are thought to be the offspring of gnomes and dwarves.
 Gully dwarves are first referred to in the Dragonlance Chronicles, by Margaret Weis and Tracy Hickman, as a "miserable lot."
 Several clans live together, following the rule of their chieftains or one particular powerful leader.
 Gully dwarves are known to be vicious fighters when cornered.
 They are generally stupid and often hold menial jobs.
-They are characterized as "a tiny, dirty, unorganized folk", but as having heart.
+They have been characterized as "a tiny, dirty, unorganized folk", but as having heart.
 The highest an average gully dwarf can count is 2, though some have become smart enough to count to 3.
 They are smaller than normal dwarves.
 They have no land of their own and live in ruined cities, sewers, and dirty parts of cities.
+Blogger Graeme Barber criticized their portrayal as "unintelligent sub-humanoids" who are "profoundly mentally disabled to the point of not really even having a language" as stereotypical.
 Gully dwarves could be used as player characters in the D&D game.
 They were by design weaker than other character options, and so only appealing to few players who "enjoy the underdog status" they provided.